manni8436/manni8436/README.md

 # Hackathon Projects

+I joined my first hackathon in June 2021, initially it was scary as I had never done anything like this before but after having the first collaborative meeting, then got rolling and it was one of the best choices I had made since starting the course.

+While doing a hackathon, everyday is a learning opportunity, the level of team work can be amazing and the amount of fun you can have is incredible to get a finished product.

+After my initial hackathon, I knew that I will be doing more in the future.

 | Date, Team and Theme  | Project | Results  |
 | :-------------: | :----------------------: | :---: |
 | <p>Made by team M8 in the [Code Institute](https://codeinstitute.net/)'s June 2021 Hackathon</p> <p>built using HTML, CSS, JavaScript and Bootstrap.</p> | [<img src="./images/June-Hackathon-2021.jpg">](https://manni8436.github.io/PrideHackathon/) <p>A site to detail the history of the LGBTQ+ movement, with a theme of Proud Coders</p> | ![June 2021 Hackathon Badge](./images/June-2021-hackathon-badge.png)|